 Consent for motor vehicle events is given under the Road Traffic Act 1988.
-If the organisers fail to meet their obligations under the Act and/or the certificate of consent, then we may withdraw our consent.
+If the organisers fail to meet their obligations under the Act or the certificate of consent, then we may withdraw our consent.

 Anyone can apply for consent as long as they can provide evidence of written consent from all landowners affected; they have adequate insurance and adhere to the conditions of consent.

-Your application will be processed and local consultation will take place as required.
-If your application is approved, you will be sent a certificate of consent setting out the conditions that you must comply with.
+Your application will be processed and local consultation will be done as required.
+Applications are usually determined within 4 to 6 weeks.
+If your application is approved, we will send you a certificate of consent setting out the conditions that you must comply with.

 Signing and stewarding of the event is the responsibility of the organiser.

 Organisers of motor vehicle events will be held responsible for any damage to the public rights of way used and any adjoining structures or signage.
 All vehicles participating in the event must have Third Party insurance.
 Adequate signing and stewarding is required to warn users of the public rights of way of the event, particularly at junctions of paths with roads.